A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Durability

-A rain jacket with a hole won’t keep water out, so durability is especially important for hikes with a lot of bushwhacking or scrambling, or for other high-abrasion activities.
+Durability is especially important for hikes with a lot of bushwhacking or scrambling, or for other high-abrasion activities.
 So, if you’re going to be putting your jacket through a lot of abuse, get a durable one.
 Generally, this means jackets made with 20d or thicker ripstop outer fabric.

 Wearing a rain jacket with a backpack often will cause the outer fabric to wear out faster on top of your shoulders.
 And the DWR will wear off quickest where the backpack rubs, too.